The good news is that potty training your Yorkie does not need to be difficult.

 You’re always going to want to choose set times throughout the day to take your dog out.
-This will help get your dog used to a set schedule—and help keep you on track.
+This will help get your dog used to a set schedule.
+And help keep you on track.

 Use Positive Feedback

-Contrary to popular belief, positive feedback works better than negative feedback—punishment.
-Though punishment may prove effective for some, you may risk isolating your dog.
+Contrary to popular belief, positive feedback works better than negative feedback, i.e. punishment.
+Though punishment may prove effective for some, you risk isolating your dog.

 Remember, it’s up to you to set the example here, so make sure that you come prepared.

-Pretty soon, your dog will start to want to go outside to use the restroom, as it will see it as a way to get its treats.
+Pretty soon, your dog will start to want to go outside to use the restroom, because it will see it as a way to get its treats.

 For instance, if you do decide to set some times to go out, make a habit of asking your dog if it wants to go “potty” first.

 Once your dog is housetrained, for example, you’ll be able to ask it if it has to go potty.
 If it does, it will go outside, helping you keep the inside of your house clean.

-Other Tips and Tricks
+Other Yorkie Potty Training Tips And Tricks

 So now you know everything about house training your Yorkie!
 Well … Not quite.

-Below, we’ll take a look at some of these issues—many of which are often misunderstood by new Yorkie owners.
+Below, we’ll take a look at some of these issues.
+Many of them are often misunderstood by new Yorkie owners.

 Give Your Dog Enough Time

-First, make sure that you’re giving your dog enough time to use the bathroom.
-Don’t just assume that they’ll walk outside and do its business immediately.
+Always make sure that you give your dog enough time to use the bathroom.
+Don’t just assume that it will walk outside and do its business immediately.

-By going in too early, you could be undermining your housetraining efforts.
+By going back inside too early, you could be undermining your housetraining efforts.
 Likewise, if you stay too long, you could be doing the same.

-Just be sure to reward them when they do.
+And remember: be sure to reward them when they do.

-Try to Go Out Fifteen Minutes After Eating
+Try To Go Out Fifteen Minutes After Eating

-Once your dog is housetrained, you should be able to have it tell you when it’s ready to go out—but having a consistent schedule could still help, too.
+Once your dog is housetrained, you should be able to have it tell you when it’s ready to go out.
+But having a consistent schedule could still help, too.

-Go at Night
+Go Out At Night

-Make sure that you’re taking your dog out at night.
-Here, you’ll want to make sure that you don’t go in until they’ve used the bathroom.
-If you do, you’re more than likely going to find a mess in your room or hallway when you wake up in the morning.
+If you don’t wait until your pup does its business, you’re likely to find a mess in your room or hallway when you wake up in the morning.

 If your dog does have to go at night, it may start calling out to you.
 Though you may be asleep, if you do manage to wake up and hear your dog, don’t ignore it.

 If you don’t like getting up, consider having a puppy pad placed somewhere that your dog can get to.
 If you go this route, you’ll also have to teach your dog how to use its puppy pad.

-The Bottom Line
+Potty Training A Yorkie: The Bottom Line

 Make sure that you keep this guide in mind during the housetraining process.
-It’s important that you don’t make mistakes during the process so that you can achieve the best results.
+It’s important that you don’t make mistakes during the process, in order to achieve the best results.